 A: Reflection is used to create realistic images by simulating how light bounces off surfaces.
 Techniques like ray tracing and screen-space reflections are used to render reflections in virtual environments.

 A: In this specific case, reflecting over the x-axis and then the y-axis is equivalent to reflecting over the y-axis and then the x-axis.
 Both result in a point (x, y) being transformed to (-x, -y).
-However, in general, the order of transformations does matter.
+That said, in general, the order of transformations does matter.
 Reflections combined with other transformations like rotations or translations will often produce different results depending on the order in which they are applied.

 Conclusion